 What determines the flavor of your smoked fish is the brine you use on the fish, the amount of time you leave the fish in the brine, and the spices you use for flavor while you smoke fish.

 So, let’s see how to brine your fish correctly for the best flavor.

 A brine is a high-concentration solution of water and salt that helps boost the flavor of food.

-To prepare your brine, you need to mix four cups of water, two tablespoons of sugar, and ½ cup of salt in a pot, and place the pot on low heat, mix it all until the salt and sugar are dissolved.
+To prepare your brine, you need to mix four cups of water, two tablespoons of brown sugar, and ½ cup of kosher salt in a pot, and place the pot on low heat, mix it all until the salt and brown sugar are dissolved.

-Then add one tablespoon of vinegar, two tablespoons extra virgin olive oil, and one teaspoon of ground black pepper.
+Then add one tablespoon of vinegar, two tablespoons extra virgin olive oil or vegetable oil, and one teaspoon of ground black pepper.

 Simmer the brine mixture for about 10 minutes and allow the mixture to cool.
 The amount of each ingredient will vary with the size of the fish you are smoking.